Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 the gospel of peace,” faith,

 salvation, prayer, and the “word of God.”
-Moreover, the final, and

-arguably most important item in the list, is the “sword of the Spirit, which
+item in the list is the “sword of the Spirit, which is the word of God.”

-offensively when confronting an enemy soldier.
+when confronting an enemy soldier, metaphorically speaking.

-rather than the written word or logos.
-While either Greek noun can be
+word of God or rhéma rather than the written word or logos.
+While

-distinction is important.
+this passage, the distinction is important.

-Paul has already listed the “preparation of the
+Paul already included the “preparation of the

-by God Himself or words spoken through the gift of prophecy, but the preaching of the gospel.
+God Himself or words spoken through the gift of prophecy, but the preaching of the gospel.

 The proclamation of the gospel is how the Spirit wields the “sword” - preaching the gospel is the Spirit in action and on the offensive against the works of the Devil.